 Toucan Eco is an excellent disinfectant, but also a mild cleaner too and is suited to all surfaces, including textiles, but you may need to apply extra elbow grease or use something more abrasive, especially for heavy fats and descaling, although we have had amazing results if the solution is left to soak for a while.

 Yes, and that’s a great way to disinfect spaces and objects without the need to spray and wipe every surface.
-The solution dries naturally onto the surfaces and is non-toxic and non-allergenic so fog and mist away!
+The solution dries naturally onto the surfaces and is safe and hypoallergenic so fog and mist away!

 Yes.
 The solution neutralises odours by killing the bacteria which is the main cause of odours.
 It leaves a faint, fresh and natural smell instead of artificial fragrances.